Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: GW luminosity distance in modified gravity

 As an example, consider the event GW190814, resulting from the coalescence of $23 \msun$ BH with a compact object with a mass $2.6\msun$~\cite{Abbott:2020khf}.
 Its measured (GW) luminosity distance is $\dgw=241^{+41}_{-45}$~Mpc.
 In $\Lambda$CDM, using $H_0=67.9$ and $\oma=0.30$, this gives \be z=0.052^{+0.009}_{-0.010}\, . \ee Given that this redshift is still quite small, in this case the effect of modified GW propagation will not be large.
 Using again $H_0=67.9$ and $\oma=0.30$, but setting now $\Xi_0=1.80$, we get \be z=0.049^{+0.008}_{-0.008}\, , \ee which is not distinguishable from the GR prediction, within the error.
 Consider, however, a source at a larger distance, say $\dgw=2920$~Mpc.
 In $\Lambda$CDM, with the above values of $H_0$ and $\oma$, this corresponds to $z=0.50$.
-In contrast, in a model with the same values of $H_0$ and $\oma$ but $\Xi_0=1.80$ (as the RT model with a large value of a parameter $\Delta N$, discussed in sect.~\ref{sect:RT} below), the prediction for the redshift of the source would rather be $z=0.38$, a rather significant difference; similarly, for a source at $\dgw=6812$~Mpc, for which GR would predict $z=1.0$, the same modified gravity model would predict $z=0.71$.
-In such cases, looking for the electromagnetic counterpart assuming a priori the validity of $\Lambda$CDM, with a criterion on the redshift of the counterpart such as that used in \cite{Morgan:2020wvf} for GW190814, $|z_{\rm GR}-z_{\rm em}|<3\sigma$ (where $z_{\rm GR}$ is the redshift inferred from the GW observation assuming GR and $\Lambda$CDM, $z_{\rm em}$ the observed redshift of the electromagnetic counterpart, and $\sigma$ combines in quadrature the error on the redshift from the GW and electromagnetic observations), could lead to missing a possible electromagnetic counterpart.
-Given that the most important outcome of these observations would be a possible falsification of $\Lambda$CDM and of GR, it is important to extend the search for a counterpart to a range of redshifts not limited to that predicted by $\Lambda$CDM.
+In contrast, in a model with the same values of $H_0$ and $\oma$ but $\Xi_0=1.80$ (as the RT model with a large value of a parameter $\Delta N$, discussed in sect.~\ref{sect:RT} below), the prediction for the redshift of the source would rather be $z=0.38$, a rather significant difference; similarly, for a source at $\dgw=6812$~Mpc, for which GR would predict $z=1.0$, the same modified gravity model would predict $z=0.71$. \red{Of course, increasing the distance to the source, the average error on the measurement of the luminosity distance also increases, in a way that depends on the GW detector network under consideration, and this must be taken into account in the above considerations.
+In any case, in particular for the sources with the best distance reconstruction, looking for the electromagnetic counterpart by assuming a priori the validity of $\Lambda$CDM could lead to missing a possible electromagnetic counterpart.}\footnote{For instance, the criterion on the redshift of the counterpart used in \cite{Morgan:2020wvf} for GW190814 was $|z_{\rm GR}-z_{\rm em}|<3\sigma$, where $z_{\rm GR}$ is the redshift inferred from the GW observation assuming GR and $\Lambda$CDM, $z_{\rm em}$ the observed redshift of the electromagnetic counterpart, and $\sigma$ combines in quadrature the error on the redshift from the GW and electromagnetic observations.} Given that the most important outcome of these observations would be a possible falsification of $\Lambda$CDM and of GR, it is important to extend the search for a counterpart to a range of redshifts not limited to that predicted by $\Lambda$CDM.